 With the Flexbox update, containers (section, row, column, group module) will have a new Layout option group in the Design Tab.

-Default for New Containers: The Flex layout will be set as the default Layout option for all elements.
+Default for New Containers: Flex layout is now the default setting for all new elements.

-Legacy Elements: Existing elements on your pages will remain set to Block layout.
+Legacy Divi 4 Elements: Existing elements on your pages continue to use the Block layout

 Switching Layouts: You can switch between Flex and Block layouts at any time.